alecGraves/BVAE-tf/README.md

     1. Windows: ```activate bvae-tf```
     2. Linux: ```source activate bvae-tf```

-If you do not want to / cannot use conda, I am using tensorflow 1.4.0; see the environment.yml for more pacckage info.
+If you do not want to / cannot use conda, I am using tensorflow 1.4.0; see the environment.yml for more package info.